Organic Gardening

 What is meant by Organic Gardening?

-Well...
-To say it as simply as possible it is applying Mother Nature in the vegetable garden.
+Well, to say it as simply as possible it is applying Mother Nature in the vegetable garden.
 To expand this statement just a little we can say using fertilizers consisting only of naturally occurring plant and animal material with no additive man/woman-made chemicals or pesticides.

-So there you have it, organic gardeners adhere to strict guidelines when growing vegetables.
+when growing vegetables.
 To some beginner gardeners this approach may seem like a lot of work and is it really worth it?
 The answer is quite simple...
 Yes!
 Not only will you're vegetable plants remain healthy but more importantly, so will you.

 Here again is our definition of organic gardening, it's worth repeating.
 "The use of fertilizers consisting only of naturally occurring plant and animal material with no additive man/woman-made chemicals or pesticides."
 This statement seems to hold true from several studies from the scientific community that growing vegetables organically provides more beneficial nutrients like iron, magnesium, phosphorous, and vitamins, while reducing exposure to potentially harmful chemicals and pesticides.

 The organic approach to vegetable gardening first begins with a good fertile soil to support the growth of your vegetable plants.
 Therefore, it is important to know if your soil has all the necessary nutrients to support the growth of a healthy crop.
 Why?
 Because all vegetable plants need the correct pH (acidity and alkalinity) level which controls how well they utilize the nutrients in your soil.
 Different vegetable plants have a different pH preference (know what you vegetable plants need when you buy them) so it is important to know the pH level of your soil.
-One of the simplest ways to check the condition of your soil is to use a pH soil tester.
+One of the simplest ways to check the condition of your soil is to use a pH soil test kit.
 They are quite reasonable in price and can be found at most garden centers.

 Organic Gardening Begins with Healthy Soil

-Now you wouldn't have known this if you didn't test your soil before you planted your vegetable plants and aren't you glad you did.
-Fortunately a good pH soil tester will offer suggestions on how to correct your soils pH problem, so make sure before you buy your soil tester you check for this option.
+before you buy your soil tester you check for this option.
 I recommend you also test your soil periodically throughout the growing season and in the fall to prepare if necessary your vegetable bed for next spring's planting.
 To learn how to use a soil tester, read our article vegetable fertilizer.

-So ...
-How is your soil?
+So, how is your soil?
 Do you have the green light to start planting vegetables?
 For those of you who aren't smiling with you soil testing result, you need to correct the problem.

 Soil pH